How to Create an Anonymous Email?

 Well, that’s not entirely true.
 Or at least, it’s true only for your regular emails like Gmail, Outlook, Yahoo, AOL and the like.

-These email providers, you see, have their place (and it’s an important one) in online communication.
+These email providers have their place (and it’s an important one) in online communication.
 However, if you want to be sure that your privacy is protected, you need an anonymous email service.

-So, we are going to talk about anonymous emails, what we believe to be the best encrypted email service and how to set an anonymous email account and finally, how to write anonymous email.
+So, we are going to talk about anonymous emails, what we believe to be the best encrypted email service, how to set an anonymous email account and finally, how to write anonymous email.

 You probably send and receive emails every day.
 Although a lot of what you receive is spam.